Kaiyali/ICS3U0/README.md

 # ICS3U0
-My objective is to build a personal blog that talks about things that I find interesting (graphics, security, privacy).
+My objective is to build a personal blog that talks about things that I find interesting (graphics, security and privacy).
+To acheive this goal I must learn the follwing topics:

-## Learning Languages and APIs

 * Css and HTML
 * JavaScript
 * Rust
 * React
 * Three.JS

+## CSS & HTML
+These two standard markup language would provide the tools to develop front-end application/websites.

 ## Projects
 * Making API and website for a banking system